guilhermelabigalini/interpreter/README.md

 }
 ```

-# Running from command line
+## Running from command line
 --------
-The maven build copies the .bat file "kepler" that run the interpreter with parameters, to list the expected parameters, just run:
+The maven build copies a .bat file named "kepler" that runs the interpreter, to list the supported parameters, just run it with "-help" option:
 ```
 kepler -help
 ```
-It will output:
+It outputs:
 ```
-usage: java -jar interpreter.jar
+usage: kepler
  -file <file>   execute the script from the file
  -help          print this message
  -verbose       display parsing and execution time in ms
 ```
-If you already have a source, and want to run it and view the total execution time, just show:
+Currently, source file and verbose file are supported.
+The source file is the file containing the script to be executed.
+"Verbose" flag should be used if you want to view the value of the variables and the time that was required to parse and run the script, running kepler with these options would look like:
 ```
 kepler -file t001_declare_var.kpl -verbose
 ```
-Because the interpreter was started with -verbose option, it will output the variables and the total time to parse and run the script:
+Once the script is executed, because the verbose flag was used, Kepler also displayed variables and time statis about the script:
 ```
 Time for t001_declare_var.kpl - parse: 0ms, execute: 0ms
 Varibles: